Nutrition and Dietetics» open the printable degree» search for more Areas of Study

 The Bachelor of Nutrition and Dietetics investigates the relationships between food, health and dietary choices.
 The science of human nutrition sits at the heat of dietetics, yet there remains a distinction in Australia between the work of nutritionists and dieticians.
 Prospective dieticians will undertake extra study of substantial theory and will undertake a supervised practice in Public Health Nutrition, Medical Nutrition Therapy and Food Service Management to meet the professional accreditation to practice.
 In Australia, dieticians are considered nutritionists, while nutritionists may not be employed as dieticians without an accredited dietetics qualification.

-Graduates find work in a variety of settings, including public and private hospitals, community health services, nursing homes, the food industry, as well as private practice.
+Graduates are valued for their expertise in food and nutrition sciences, their practical experience, and competent advisory skills.
+Employment is found in a variety of settings, including public and private hospitals, community health services, nursing homes, the food industry, as well as private practice.

 This qualification will be recognised at a national and international level, and graduates are eligible for Accredited Practising Dietitian (APD) status as well as full membership of the Dietitians Association of Australia, the Public Health Association, Sports Medicine Australia, the Nutrition Society of Australia and other bodies.

 The degree uses as Embedded Plus Honours model.
 Students achieving a sufficiently high grade point average by the end of year 3 will be invited to undertake the honours stream in year 4.

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of postgraduate study options available.
 Postgraduate study may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the postgraduate study options following the Bachelor of Nutrition and Dietetics include: